MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-workloads.md

 ## Configure workloads

 You can enable and configure additional workloads for [Dataflows](service-dataflows-overview.md) and [Paginated reports](paginated-reports-report-builder-power-bi.md).
 Default memory values for these workloads are based on the capacity nodes available for your SKU.
 Max memory settings are not cumulative.
-They represent a percentage of overall memory that *can be used* for that workload.
 Memory up to the max value specified is dynamically allocated for dataflows, but is statically allocated for paginated reports.

 ### To configure workloads in the Power BI admin portal